 The Innofactor Plc share register and register of shareholders are maintained by Euroclear Finland Oy (formerly Suomen Arvopaperikeskus Oy) and access to these documents is not restricted.
 Copies of the share register and shareholder register can be obtained against payment of a small fee to cover the cost of duplication.

 Innofactor Plc has a Board of Directors comprising at a minimum of four (4) and at a maximum of eight (8) members.
-The current Board of Directors has four (4) members and this is deemed adequate considering the size of the company and its level of activity.
+The current Board of Directors has four (4) members.

 Members and deputy members of the Board of Directors are elected by the Annual General Meeting.
 Members serve a term which ends at the conclusion of the following Annual General Meeting unless a decision is made by an Extraordinary General Meeting to makes changes to the Board of Directors before this date.